Understanding Anomalous Magnetothermal Transport via Disentangling Shear and Compression Phonons

 In Fig.~\ref{fig:heat_current_XXZ}, we illustrate the evolution of the anomalous heat current with the magnetic field $h_z$, highlighting the interplay between distinct phonon symmetries and the underlying low-field magnetic phases.
 Following Eq.~(\ref{eq:Jw_def}), the bath spectral density inherently scales as $h_z^2$ due to the spin-phonon coupling, ensuring that this anomalous thermal contribution strictly vanishes at zero field.
 In the low-field dimerized phase ($h_z < h_{c1}$), thermal transport is dominated by the compression mode coupling to $s_i^z$.
 Because the $s_i^z$ operator readily breaks the nearest-neighbor singlets, this channel yields a heat current that closely tracks the $h_z^2$ scaling of the bath.
 Conversely, the shear modes (coupling to $s_i^x$ and $s_i^y$) contribute negligibly, as the required transverse spin flips cost higher energy.
 Due to the additional scaling with $h_z^2$, both the modes contribute little current as compared to higher field regions.

 In the gapless Luttinger liquid phase $(h_{c1}<h_z<h_{c2})$, the excitations become collective spin bosons, and both compression and shear modes contribute to the heat current through longitudinal and transverse spin fluctuations, respectively.
+The phase transition from the dimerized phase to the Luttinger liquid leaves no signature in the thermal current, because the change in the spin absorption spectrum is multiplied by the small $h_z^2$ prefactor at low magnetic fields and does not show up in the thermal current.
 In the polarized phase $(h>h_{c2})$, the compression contribution vanishes while the shear mode develops a peak.
 Because the ground state is an eigenstate of $s_i^z$, longitudinal compression modes cannot generate magnetic excitations, whereas transverse shear mode flip polarized spins and produce a heat-current peak just above $h_{c2}$.
 At larger fields, the growing Zeeman gap suppresses magnetic excitations, leading to an exponential decay of the heat current.

 This behavior is generic when both longitudinal and transverse fluctuations are significant in the low-field phase.
-As shown in the SM~\cite{SM} for two additional 1D spin chains, the compression-mode contribution remains large in the Heisenberg–Kitaev chain, preserving the anomalous peak–dip–peak structure.
-By contrast, in the strongly ordered state of the ferromagnetic XXZ model, the compression mode contribution is strongly suppressed, producing a large heat current just above the transition, confirming the key role of longitudinal fluctuations in generating the anomalous heat current.
+As demonstrated below for two additional 1D spin chains, the compression-mode contribution remains large in the Kitaev-Heisenberg chain, preserving the anomalous peak–dip–peak structure.
+By contrast, in the strongly ordered state of the FM XXZ model, the compression mode contribution is strongly suppressed, producing a large heat current just above the transition, confirming the key role of longitudinal fluctuations in promoting the anomalous heat current.

+In order to demonstrate the generality of the heat current behavior, we investigate the Kitaev-Heisenberg spin chain as another example that can give rise to the anomalous peak-dip-peak structure.
+The Kitaev and Heisenberg spin interactions are present in several quasi-1D magnetic insulators, like CoNb$_2$O$_6$~\cite{Churchill_2024_prl}.
+The spin dynamics are governed by the Hamiltonian,

+Here, $\gamma \in \{x,y\}$ denotes the bond index of the Kitaev interaction, characterized by alternating nearest neighbor $x$-bonds and $y$-bonds.
+Building on the comprehensive phase diagram of the extended $K-J-\Gamma$ chain established by Yang \textit{et al.} \cite{comprehensive_KJGamma_chain_2020_Affleck}, we focus on the AFM interaction with $K=1.0$ and $J=1.0$.
+At zero field, the system realizes a gapless Luttinger liquid (LL) phase.
+Driven by a longitudinal magnetic field $h_z$, the LL undergoes a quantum phase transition into a fully polarized state.
+Employing DMRG simulations, we pinpoint this quantum critical point at $h_c = 2.4$.
+Exact diagonalization on a finite cluster of $N=20$ sites perfectly reproduces this critical field, demonstrating that our ED approach effectively captures the thermodynamic-limit physics.